-Due to the ongoing airstrikes by Turkey against PKK targets in northern Iraq without the consent of the Iraqi government, there is an international armed conflict between Turkey and Iraq.
+Due to the ongoing airstrikes by Türkiye against PKK targets in northern Iraq without the consent of the Iraqi government, there is an international armed conflict between Türkiye and Iraq.

-There is an international armed conflict between Turkey and Iraq due to the ongoing airstrikes by Turkey targeting the Kurdistan Workers’ Party PKK in northern Iraq without the consent of the Iraqi government.
-The Turkish airstrikes against the PKK are an extension of the ongoing non-international armed conflict in Turkey between the Turkish armed and security forces and the PKK.https://www.kurdistan24.net/en/news/ac92b62c-e4f8-4d32-95b0-9fc0781838b2
+There is an international armed conflict between Türkiye and Iraq due to the ongoing airstrikes by Türkiye targeting the Kurdistan Workers’ Party PKK in northern Iraq without the consent of the Iraqi government.
+The Turkish airstrikes against the PKK are an extension of the ongoing non-international armed conflict in Türkiye between the Turkish armed and security forces and the PKK.

 For an international armed conflict to exist, there must have been a resort to armed force involving at least two states.
 Under an expansive view, there is an international armed conflict when states carry out military operations directed against non-state armed groups in the territory of another state without the latter’s consent, regardless of whether or not the territorial state responds with an armed force or whether there are actual clashes between the two states’ armed forces.
 Albeit controversial, the RULAC project adopts this position.
 For further information on the classification of the use of force against non-state armed groups in another state’s territory without the latter’s consent, see 'contemporary challenges - relevance of consent' in our classification section.
 Unlike for non-international armed conflicts, there is no requirement for the violence to reach a certain threshold for international armed conflicts.
 For further information, see 'international armed conflict - a low threshold' in our classification section.
 This position does not exclude that there may be a parallel non-international armed conflict between the intervening state and the targeted non-state armed group, provided that the criteria for a non-international armed conflict are fulfilled.
 For further information, see 'contemporary challenges - targeting non-state armed groups abroad' in our classification section.

-On 10 February 2021, Turkey launched a new military operation against the PKK in Duhok province (Iraq’s Gara Mountain region), which caused the death of three Turkish soldiers.
+On 10 February 2021, Türkiye launched a new military operation against the PKK in Duhok province (Iraq’s Gara Mountain region), which caused the death of three Turkish soldiers.
 In April 2021, tensions increased.
 On 3 April, the Turkish Ministry of Defence affirmed that he was ready to take all necessary steps to neutralize the PKK.
 As a reaction, on 14 April unidentified fighters fired rockets at Zilkan military base, in Ninewa governorate, which hosts Turkish military personnel.
 One Turkish soldier lost his life during the attack.
 International Crisis Group, Crisis Watch: Iraq.
+Since then, Türkiye has conducted airstrikes against the PKK in northern Iraq every month and continues as of 2022.
+International Crisis Group, Crisis Watch: Turkey.

 Position of the parties to the conflict